Nationals vs. Cubs Player Props Betting Odds

-You can see player prop bet odds for Nico Hoerner, Lane Thomas and other players on the Chicago Cubs and Washington Nationals prior to their matchup at 8:05 PM ET on Monday at Wrigley Field.
+Player prop betting options for Nico Hoerner, Lane Thomas and others are available in the Chicago Cubs-Washington Nationals matchup at Wrigley Field on Tuesday, starting at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!